 Choosing the Right Investment Property in Peel

 One of the best ways to grow your nest egg is through the purchase of investment properties.
 Whether this is your first time or you already own several, there are many things to think about when choosing an investment property.
-In Mississauga, Brampton, Caledon and the Greater Toronto Area there is an ongoing need for housing.
-These large urban centres are often challenged to provide quality living spaces for new residents.
-As a real estate agent with several years experience serving Mississauga and Brampton, it has been my pleasure to help home buyers make that next step to become investment property owners.
+In Mississauga, Brampton, Caledon, and the Greater Toronto Area there is an ongoing need for housing.
+These large urban centers often challenge themselves to provide quality living spaces for new residents.
+As a real estate agent with several years of experience serving Mississauga and Brampton, it has been my pleasure to help home buyers make that next step to becoming investment property owners.

 Buying Rental Properties: Brampton, Mississauga & Caledon Real Estate

 The first question I ask is ‘what kind of investment property would you like to buy?’ and the answer can be a lot more varied than you think.
-While so many investors entering the market for the first time think that a single family dwelling with a second suite is the only choice, they are delighted to learn that there are many more options.
+Many new investors mistakenly believe that a single-family home with a second suite is their only option when, in fact, there are a variety of other options available.
 All of these depend, of course, on your resources, risk tolerance, and the amount of time and energy you are willing to contribute to the process.
 Make no mistake – being a landlord takes some time and is an ongoing commitment so be sure to do your research.
 So, what kinds of investment properties are out there and how do they differ from one another?
 Here’s a handy list to help you start planning:

-This type of home is an ideal for someone just entering the investment property market.
+This type of home is ideal for someone just entering the investment property market.
 They are usually plentiful and are the cornerstone of many communities across the country.
-They are typically sought after whether someone is just entering the real estate market or downsizing from a larger home.
+Real estate agents typically seek after these whether someone is just entering the real estate market or downsizing from a larger home.
 The option exists to rent out the entire home to one renter or to create a second suite within the home (see our ‘Legal Basement Apartment’ blog post for more information) and rent to two different tenants.
-Sometimes these precious gems are hard to find because they get snapped up quickly.
+Sometimes these precious gems are hard to find because people snap them up quickly.
 Your real estate agent can be of invaluable help in locating this type of home.

 This type of rental may seem attractive because you can rent out one large house to several students at a time.
 This multiplies the amount of rent you can bring in.
-Things such as maintenance and insurance will be higher on a student rental, but if you’ve got one in a great location (i.e. within walking distance of a major college or university campus) you stand to make a very good cash flow because the need is ongoing.
-Your services as a landlord may be more frequently required as a student is not as likely to fix a clogged toilet as a handyman living with his family.
+Things such as maintenance and insurance will be higher on a student rental, but if you’ve got one in a great location (i.e. within walking distance of a major college or university campus) you stand to make a very good cash flow because of the need is ongoing.
+A student is less likely to fix a clogged toilet than a handyman who lives with his family.